TriplyDB/Documentation/docs/triply-etl/changelog/index.md

 const johnDoe = declarePrefix('http://ex.com/').concat('John').concat('/Doe')
 ```

 2\.
-The vocabularies and languages are no longer part of `@triplyetl/etl package`.
+The vocabularies and languages are no longer part of `@triplyetl/etl` package.
 A new module has been released: `@triplyetl/vocabularies`:

   - Individual imports: